bytrangle/first-pr/throwaway/test.md

 These can be retrieved from environment variables.

+PR info has to be retrieved by accessing `json.pull_request`.

 - Number of files changed in PR
 - Number of additions
 - Number of deletions